Lack of physical education: Recommendations and Regulations

 The Canadian Physical Activity guidelines for children ages 5 to 17 consist of at least 1 hour of daily physical activity.
 Their exercise should range in intensity from moderate (inducing light perspiration and harder breathing) to vigorous (inducing heavy perspiration and heavy breathing).
 Examples of moderate exercise include bike riding and playground activities, and examples of vigorous exercise include running and swimming.
 It is recommended that they engage in both vigorous activities and activities strengthening bone and muscles at least three times a week.

 The Canadian Society for Exercise Physiology also recommends that children ages 5 to 17 limit their sedentary activities, such as television and video games, sedentary transport, and extensive sitting.
 It is advised that children limit their recreational screen time to a maximum of 120 minutes a day.

 The Childhood Obesity Foundation, a Canadian initiative, has invented the 5-2-1-0 mnemonic to remember the national lifestyle recommendations.
 This consists of 5 servings or more of vegetables and fruit per day, no more than 2 hours of screen time a day, 1 hour of physical activity or more per day, and 0 sugary drinks.

 Since the inception of Towards a Healthier Canada, many initiatives have been launched to meet the three goals, and they vary from province to province.
 They are projects made in the name of a framework or jurisdictional approach/governmental department that are either targeted at schools, at a community, or in partnership with other organizations or companies.

 In the United States

 Current Trends

 Nearly 10 million children and adolescents in the United States ages 6–19 are considered overweight because of the lack of physical education in schools.
-Children aged 6–11 have also more than doubled in rate of obesity over the last twenty years.
+As of 2007, children aged 6–11 have also more than doubled in rate of obesity over the preceding twenty years.

 Individual states have set requirements for physical education in their schools, but how physical education is conducted across the country has not been established.
 Yet, physical education has been a common practice of the K-12 education curriculum in the United States.

 The No Child Left Behind Act has created an environment in which physical education, art and music have been left behind, viewed as "nonessential" courses.
 Federal funding is more dependent on schools enhancing their math and reading programs.